gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 SCTP association will consume more bandwidth than its derived share by the congestion control.

-Using the SCTP PAD chunk is preferred because it is visible in the SCTP layer.
-Therefore, future extension or SCTP implementation that account for the padding in the congestion control.
+The use of the SCTP PAD chunk is preferred, as it remains visible at the SCTP layer.
+This enables future extensions or SCTP implementations to correctly account for padding within congestion control mechanisms.
-In contrast, DTLS padding hides this packet expansion from the SCTP layer.
+In contrast, DTLS padding conceals this packet expansion from the SCTP layer.

 # New Chunk, Parameter and Error Causes